-Join Mike Chapple for an in-depth discussion in this video Defending against password attacks, part of CompTIA Security+ Exam Prep (SY0-401): Threats and Vulnerabilities.
+Join Mike Chapple for an in-depth discussion in this video Defending against password attacks, part of CompTIA Security+ (SY0-401) Cert Prep: Threats and Vulnerabilities.

 - Passwords secure access to the…vast majority of systems today.…This time tested approach does provide adequate security…for many purposes, but also has potential drawbacks.…Attackers can wage attacks designed to crack passwords…stored in system files.…Many recent attacks used this approach…to steal massive numbers of user accounts.…Let's take a look at some password attacks.…On Linux systems, password files contain user credentials.…When a user attempts to log in to a system,…the log in process checks the password file…to determine whether the password is valid.…